rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 Again, one of our assumptions was that you are using SNMP v2.
 Remember that each device you add must be member of your community string.
 We are adding two devices as examples here.
 An Ubuntu workstation and a CentOS server.

-You will more than likely have managed switches, routers, and other devices to add.
-The author can tell you from past experience that adding switches and routers tends to be a whole lot easier than adding workstations and servers, which is why we are including the more difficult examples.
+You will likely have managed switches, routers, and other devices to add.
+The author can tell you from experience that adding switches and routers is easier than adding workstations and servers, which is why we include the more complex examples.

 ### Ubuntu Workstation Setup